faridasabry2/SmithDining/README.md

 Some items don't have the correct allergens listed - this is an issue with the MSSQL data.

 Sometimes after filtering, meals can be shifted (i.e. dinner will show up in the breakfast column.)

+Our website doesn't display on iPhones (on any browser - no idea why this is happening.)